cidetec-energy-storage/cideMOD/README.rst

 -------------

 The Documentation is a Work In Progress.
-You can access the documentation on the docs folder (WIP) building it:
+You can access the documentation on the docs folder building it (See the requirements.txt file for necessary `Sphinx <https://www.sphinx-doc.org>`_ packages):

 .. code-block:: language